More and more coat patterns are available and well explained in haberdasheries, and maybe you, like me, have been tempted to make your own coat?

 The classic finish par excellence but which gives a top result.
 Why not play with patterns to make your sewing project original and unique?

-Cotton will act as a barrier between the wool and your skin while respecting the drape of your main fabric.
+The cotton will act as a barrier between the wool and your skin while respecting the drape of your main fabric.

-2. Trim the seam allowances
+2. Overcast the seam allowances

 I find that it is one of the most beautiful finishes when you choose not to line your project.
 Of course, it requires time and precision, but what beautiful finishes once the coat is opened!